 The Trust Board and the Council of Governors is chaired by Stephen Ladyman.
-The Vice Chairman is David Wood and Liz Simmons is the Senior Independent Director.
+Liz Simmons is Vice Chairman and Senior Independent Director.

 The Board, at its meeting held on 22 January 2013, has signed up to the Standards for Members of NHS Boards and Governing Bodies developed by the Professional Standards Authority.
 You can download a copy of the Standards by clicking on the link.